The local residents include deer, moose, black bear, eagles, ospreys, hawks, owls, loons, fox, beavers, and many more species.

 Red foxes are animals of woodland edges and open fields.
 Although less stocky than their grey counterparts, red foxes are known to reach weights upwards of 15 pounds.
 And while most red foxes are indeed red (well, actually more orange than red), as a species they exhibit great variation in color, running the gamut from yellow-blonde to black.
 There’s one thing they always have in common, though, and that’s a white tip on the tail.
 If you see a white tip, it’s a red fox, regardless of what color the rest of the animal is.

-White-tailed deer resides in all terrestrial communities throughout the Adirondack Park, and is generally more numerous in the lowlands of the Park’s periphery than in the central Adirondacks, especially the higher elevations.
+White-tailed deer resides in all terrestrial communities throughout the Adirondack Park, but are generally more numerous in the lowlands of the Park than in the higher elevations of the central Adirondacks.
 For many visitors, the view of a white-tailed in the Adirondacks is the highlight of the their experience in the Park.

 Steve Hall and his wife own Adirondack Wildlife Refuge, and the animals are used for education, including popular “wolf walks.”
 During the walks, visitors hike with Hall and the wolves.
 Hall hopes the walks will give people a better understanding of animals that are commonly feared even though they rarely attack humans.
 Excerpt taken from Adirondack Almanack.

 Make sure that you visit the Adirondack Wildlife Refuge 977 Springfield Road, Wilmington, NY 12997